abarbour/pbe-data/README.md

      -9.501        1.249       -1.995
 ```

-where the *fixed* effects represent the magnitude-distance scaling,
+The *fixed* effects represent the magnitude-distance scaling,
 and the *random* effects represent the station and earthquake biases.

 ### [earthquakes.txt](earthquakes.txt)